leitec/pummarola/README.md

 pummarola
 =========

 Pummarola is a Twitter client for old Macs.
 Requires a 68020 or higher, and System 7 or higher.
-It also compiles and runs from Linux, OS X and other UNIX-ish OSs.
+It also compiles and runs from Linux, OS X, A/UX and other UNIX-ish OSs.

 Status
 ------